01 of 11

 11 of 11

-Our last stop is a ten-minute drive away, at the provincial capital of San Fernando.
-Here, Everybody's Café (Google Maps) welcomes one and all in a cozy spot that's been serving locals and visitors alike since 1946.
+The last stop is at the provincial capital of San Fernando.
+Here, Everybody's Café welcomes one and all in a cozy spot that's been serving locals and visitors alike since 1946.

 Everybody's dinner spread represents what Bryan calls the "exotic" aspect of Kapampangan cooking, and it is indeed out of the ordinary.
 Everybody's Café served us the holy trinity of Kapampangan exotica: kamarú, or mole crickets stewed in vinegar and fried in butter; bétúte, or stuffed and fried frog; and tápang kalabáw, or sliced carabao beef.